payara/Payara-Community-Documentation/build-instructions/build-instructions.md

 ## Building Payara Microprofile

 Payara Microprofile is built as part of Payara Micro.
-To build Payara Microprofile you can run:
+To build Payara Microprofile, you can run:

 ```Shell
 mvn clean install -DskipTests